Skowhegan Savings welcomes Senior Vice President Andrew Cook

 Skelton Taintor & Abbott has been named a Tier 1 Metropolitan “Best Law Firm” for Family Law, Medical Malpractice Law — Plaintiffs, and Trusts & Estate Law, by U.S. News — Best Lawyers in 2020, according to a news release from the Auburn-based law firm.

-Tier 1 rankings are determined through a combination of feedback from peers and clients as well as information provided in response to the “Law Firm Survey” conducted by Best Lawyers.
-Skelton Taintor & Abbott has received the Tier 1 ranking each year since 2010.
+Tier 1 rankings are determined through a combination of feedback from peers and clients as well as information provided in response to the “Law Firm Survey” conducted by U.S. News.
+Skelton Taintor & Abbott has received the tier 1 ranking each year since 2010.

 This ranking follows eight lawyers in the firm being recognized in The Best Lawyers in America.